Living Like the Amish

 Growing up Amish

 I grew up Amish, although we weren't a part of the strictest Amish groups.
-And fortunately, we had indoor plumbing and even electricity.
+Fortunately, we had indoor plumbing and even electricity.
 But we still drove a horse and buggy, and obviously, we dressed plain, had no TV, etc.

 And though there are good things about growing up Amish, I would never go back to being Amish.
 And the biggest reason for this is because of religious bondage.